rdkcentral/ut-core/docs/pages/halUnitTesting_requirements.md

 ## Requirements for Versioning

-An important aspect of delivery is that both the `HAL` and the `HTS` are fundamentally linked together.
+An important aspect of delivery is that both the `HAL` and the `UT` are fundamentally linked together.
 To support this, we also require a code tagging and delivery model, that is scalable.

-e.g. a change to the `HAL` requires a change to the `HTS`, although vice versa is not true.
-The `HTS` should improve on a regular basis based on feedback.
+e.g. a change to the `HAL` requires a change to the `UT`, although vice versa is not true.
+The `UT` should improve on a regular basis based on feedback.

 The testing suite will `git tag` actual versions together in the source code repository.